Do you ever wonder why a grammatically correct sentence you’ve written just lies there like a dead fish?

 That’s not to say there’s no place for adjectives.
 I used three in the title and first paragraph of this post alone.

-The point is that good writing is more about well-chosen nouns and powerful verbs than it is about adjectives and adverbs, regardless what you were told as a kid.
+The point is that good writing is more about well-chosen nouns and strong verbs than it is about adjectives and adverbs, regardless what you were told as a kid.

 There’s no quicker win for you and your manuscript than ferreting out and eliminating flabby verbs and replacing them with vibrant ones.